ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 # Significant Figures

 When we quote our measurements, the number of digits we write has to correlate with the precision of our measurement tool.
-For instance, in the previous case when we use the cm scale, we quote a measurement as 1cm.
-We cannot quote it as 1.6723cm, since our ruler does not have that much precision.
+For instance, in the previous case, when we used the cm scale, we quoted a measurement as 1 cm.
+We could not quote it as 1.6723 cm, since our ruler did not have that much precision.

-For the mm scale, we quote our measurement as 1.6cm, since the last digit mentioned (6) is the uncertain one.
+For the mm scale, we quote our measurement as 1.6 cm, since the last digit mentioned (6) is the uncertain one.
+We round to the nearest value in the least significant digit.

 To know the best way to write our answer, we must determine which **digits carry meaningful information**, and which ones do not.
 That is, we keep only those digits that are *significant*.
 We call these *significant figures*, which many people shorten to *sig figs*.
 These are all the digits whose values are certain, plus the first uncertain one.

 To determine the number of significant figures, count from left to right the number of digits.

 :::Card Intro Example
-1.67cm has 3 sig figs, whereas 1.6cm has two sig figs.
+1.67 cm has 3 sig figs, whereas 1.7 cm has two sig figs.
 :::